syKevinPeng/PoseFall/README.md

 ```

 ### Visualization
-Before running the visulization script, which uses blender (make sure you have it installed), making sure that the input dir is set.
+Before running the visulization script, which uses blender (make sure you have it installed), making sure that the input dir at the top of the script is set.

 ```bash
 cd src/visualization